ConanCode96/Weather-Journal-Udacity/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This is a Udacity Front End Development project that requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
+## Edited Files
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+- 'server.js'
+- 'website/*'

-## Extras
+## Disclosure
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+The starter code for the HTML/CSS has copied from the official sample @Udacity